tinkumani/wearhacks-leshan/README.md

 To SCP the .jar file to the Pi

-- Make sure SSH and SCP is enabled on your rasberry pi
+- Make sure SSH and SCP is enabled on your Rasberry Pi
-- Open a terminal on your laptop and type in `scp <path to .jar file> <pi user>@<raspberry pi ip>:<location you want the .jar file>`
+- Open a terminal on your laptop and run `scp <path to .jar file> <Pi user>@<Raspberry Pi ip>:<location you want the .jar file>`
 - Enter the user password on the Pi.
 (By default the user is pi and the password is raspberry)
 - Run the .jar file on the Pi as you normally would

-A quick way to SCP files to your Pi is to connect your Pi to your laptop with an ethernet cable and replace the `<raspberry pi ip>` field above with `raspberrypi.local`.
+A quick way to SCP files to your Pi is to connect your Pi to your laptop with an ethernet cable and replace the `<Raspberry Pi ip>` field above with `raspberrypi.local`.

 ## INTERACTING WITH THE OBJECTS ON YOUR CLIENT